arineng/rdap_bootstrap_server/README.md

 ## Environment Variables / System Properties Mapping

+The bootstrap server can be configured using environment variables and/or system properties.
+Here is how they map:

     Environment Variable: RDAPBOOTSTRAP_MATCH_SCHEME_ON_REDIRECT
     System Property: arin.rdapbootstrap.match_scheme_on_redirect
     Description: Keep the scheme (HTTP or HTTPS) for the redirect that was given in the query or not